This presentation was delivered at

 Universality – or universal access – is the web’s killer feature.
 By their very nature, this is something native platforms cannot provide.

 Responsive Web Design gets us a little closer to this vision.
+This is

 an approach that combines three simple techniques to produce something greater than the sum of those parts.